Easter Baskets: New Orleans Mom Edition

 Of course, you can use any “basket” or container of your choice.
 Chances are if you look around your house you likely already have something that can serve as your Easter basket.
 I suggest opting for a basket that you can re-use at home later.
 This could be a small toy box, a beach pail, a storage container, or even an upside-down umbrella!

-A good idea is a basket in a neutral color that can double as a holder for candy during Halloween trick or treating.
+A good idea is a basket in a neutral color that can double as something to hold candy during Halloween trick or treating.
 Tote bags or backpacks make for an interesting “basket” that you are sure to get a lot of use out of.
 If you want a long lasting basket that your child can grow with, consider a monogrammed basket that you can pull out yearly.
 Monogram Express has great options that you can get locally.

 Next, fill it up!

 I like to do a mix of items.
-My kids are young and don’t get sweets often so I enjoy including a sweet treat.
+Every basket needs a sweet treat, so be sure to stock up on your kids favorite treats or a chocolate bunny.
 I also like to add practical items that they need or things to prepare for the summer season.
 I throw in a few learning items and something I know will leave them with a huge smile.
 Don’t forget the eggs!
 You can of course do traditional egg dying and let your kids join in on the fun.
 You can also stuff plastic eggs with small treats like puzzle pieces (when they find them all they have a full puzzle) and small toys.
 Another fun idea is decorating plastic eggs with stickers or jewels.
 I plan on letting my toddler try the Eggmazing tool this year to decorate eggs without the mess.

 Here are some fun Easter basket filler ideas for kids ages 0-10: